CrescentonC/mlscript/icfp24-artifact-response/response.md

 > While I love the contribution made by the authors, it's hard for me to see the artifact as a reference implementation:
 >  - what parts exist because of the setup, and what's intrinsic of the contribution? (sad given that the contribution is about eliminating intermediate representations)

+TODO: Currently have the "Additional Description" part, can further improve the readme

 >  - a handful of comments in the codebase, increasing the amount of detective work required;
 >  - many pieces of code were commented out, rather than removed or given a rationale on why it's there.

+TODO: can further clean up the source

 > What I would've hoped for this artifact was the main contribution to exist standalone (either via a parametrised AST or the glue code to exist elsewhere).
 For instance, `registerExprToType` in `Deforest.scala` is still dealing with quirks inherited from the Haskell syntax.

+TODO: Good idea, but need more work ...

 # Review #70B

-I recommend restructuring the README to provide clearer and more precise steps for different operations.
+> I recommend restructuring the README to provide clearer and more precise steps for different operations.
 This will help users follow the instructions more easily and reduce the likelihood of errors and enhance accessibility ; specifically during the installation process, configuration settings, and running various commands.

+TODO: